flubs-stuff/ngx-phone-spinner/README.md

 import { AppComponent } from './app.component';

 // Import this library
-import { NgxBadPhoneSpinnerModule } from 'ngx-bad-phone-spinner';
+import { NgxBadPhoneSpinnerModule } from '@flubs/ngx-phone-spinner';

 @NgModule({
   declarations: [